cameri/nostream/README.md

 Run nostream using one of the quick-start guides at least once and `nostream/.nostr/settings.json` will be created.
 Any changes made to the settings file will be read on the next start.

-A sample settings file is included at the project root under the name `settings.sample.json`.
-Feel free to copy it to `nostream/.nostr/settings.json` if you would like to have a settings file before running the relay first.
+Default settings can be found under `resources/default-settings.yaml`.
+Feel free to copy it to `nostream/.nostr/settings.yaml` if you would like to have a settings file before running the relay first.

 See [CONFIGURATION.md](CONFIGURATION.md) for a detailed explanation of each environment variable and setting.
 ## Dev Channel